The current state of the breed.

 For more information on Flatcoat health data, check out our Resources page.

 • Long-lived Flat-coat parents do not reliably produce long-lived offspring.
-An analysis of the Flatcoat Data website tells us that, while there is a weak correlation between parent and offspring age of death, there is no correlation when cancer is the cause of death.
+An analysis of the Flatcoat Data website tells us that, while there is a very weak correlation between parent and offspring age of death, there is no correlation when cancer is the cause of death.
 Selecting for longevity is, unfortunately, not a viable option for reliably perpetuating healthy dogs.
 This also helps explain why a dedicated and attentive breeding community has not successfully improved the breed’s health outcomes over time.

 The average Flat-coat COI is 33%, tripling the ceiling for a healthy population and exceeding parent-child and sibling matings.
 The average COI has increased over time as more dogs are profiled, so the true number could be higher.
 It is unlikely that there exists a single Flat-coat with a COI within a healthy range.